-Former Test Cricketer and a pillar of the erstwhile Holkar cricket team Hiralal Gaekwad died at Bagdogra in Assam on January 2, 2003, at the age of 79.
-He was suffered in protracted illness for some time.
+Former Test cricketer and pillar of the erstwhile Holkar cricket team, Hiralal Gaekwad, died in Bagdogra, Assam, on January 2, 2003, at the age of 79.
+He suffered from a protracted illness for some time.
 Hiralal Gaekwad represented India in just one Test match in 1952–53 against Pakistan at Lucknow.
-He was slow left-arm orthodox medium-pacer spinner and left-hand batsman.
+He was a slow left-arm orthodox medium-pacer spinner and left-hand batsman.

-The medium-pacer played 66 Ranji trophy matches and took 278 wickets while playing for Madhya Bharat and Madhya Pradesh and as a batsman scored 2,487 runs at an average of 19.42 in 101 matches with career-best 164 including 2 centuries.
-Moreover, he also took 375 wickets at 23.62 with the best of 7 for 67 and held 43 catches.
-He also grabbed five wickets in an inning 21 times and 10 wickets in a match 5 times.
+The medium-pacer played 66 Ranji Trophy matches and took 278 wickets while playing for Madhya Bharat and Madhya Pradesh as a batsman, scoring 2,487 runs at an average of 19.42 in 101 matches with a career-best 164, including 2 centuries.
+Moreover, he also took 375 wickets at 23.62, with the best of 7 for 67, and held 43 catches.
+He also grabbed five wickets in an inning 21 times and 10 wickets in a match five times.

-In 1979, the Indian Cricket Board had organized a benefit match in Indore for Hiralal Gaekwad.
-He was an able medium pacer, who could bowl either slow or medium pace.
-Also, was a short term replacement for Vino Mankad in the Test against Pakistan at Lucknow?
-He took a long time in getting 14 runs and bowled as many as 37 overs in his first and final Test appearance.
-Though, he just conceded 47 runs but finished wicketless.
+In 1979, the Indian Cricket Board organized a benefit match in Indore for Hiralal Gaekwad.
+He was an able medium pacer who could bowl at either a slow or medium pace.
+Also, was he a short-term replacement for Vino Mankad in the Test against Pakistan at Lucknow?
+He took a long time to get 14 runs and bowled as many as 37 overs in his first and final Test appearance.
+Though he just conceded 47 runs but finished wicketless,

-Earlier he had toured England in 1952 without playing in any of the Tests.
+Earlier, he had toured England in 1952 without playing in any of the Tests.
 He was a useful tail-end batsman and one of the mainstays of the great Holkar team of the 1940s and 1950s.
 His first-class career stretched for more than two decades.
-So, due to his solitary Test appearance, he will remain in the list of an Indian Test player.
+So, due to his solitary Test appearance, he will remain on the list of Indian Test players.